DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

           # 'vars' is a dict with vars to use (and sanitize !) in query
           #
           # According to source type, 'query' and 'vars' may be facultative.
-          # A Jinja template can be inserted in 'query' and 'vars' values to avoid wilcards
+          # A Jinja template can be inserted in 'query' and 'vars' values to avoid wildcards
           # and manually typing the attribute list, or to filter the query using a cached value.
           #
           # Jinja vars available are [REMOTE_ATTRIBUTES, CACHED_VALUES].